 This module aims to support the new teacher (NQT) and the teacher mentor in developing an action plan that will guide the new teacher during their induction period.
-The action plan will include a set of objectives, suggested activities and expected outcomes that meet the beginner teacher's professional intentions, expectations, and needs (also expressed in the action plan).
-That is why this unit is transversal to the whole programme, since it will be adjusted to the needs of the nqts according to the evolution of their learning journey and performance and the challenges they will face.
+The action plan will include a set of objectives, suggest activities and expect outcomes that meet the beginner teacher's professional intentions, expectations, and needs (also expressed in the action plan).
+That is why this unit is transversal to the whole programme, since it will be adjusted to the needs of the NQTs according to the evolution of their learning journey and performance and the challenges they will face.